Assistant Director of Academic Engagement and Assistant Research Curator

 Ph.D., Brown University

 B.A., Barnard College

-Trained as an archaeologist and a specialist in Egyptian art, Thum supports a range of teaching, learning, and research activities at the museums involving art from all divisions.
-She works with Harvard faculty and museum colleagues to bring their expertise to students and the public in the galleries and the Art Study Center.
-She is committed to engaged scholarship and to using art objects as teaching tools for diverse audiences.
+Trained as an archaeologist and specialist in Egyptian art, Jen Thum supports a range of teaching, learning, and research activities at the museums involving art from all divisions.
+She delivers talks, workshops, and tours for students, faculty, and the public, and works with museum colleagues to bring their expertise to visitors in thoughtful and engaging ways.
+Thum is committed to celebrating the learning potential of the museums’ collections for interdisciplinary classes and diverse audiences.

 Thum, Jen, and Julia Troche.
 “Visitor as Researcher: Making Archaeology More Accessible with Broken and Unprovenienced Objects.”
 Advances in Archaeological Practice 4 (4) (2016): 537–49.

 “When Pharaoh Turned the Landscape into a Stela: Royal Living-Rock Monuments at the Edges of the Egyptian World.”
 Near Eastern Archaeology 79 (2) (2016): 68–77.